HIVE: Evaluating the Human Interpretability of Visual Explanations: Experiments

-\smallsec{To prefer a baseline model over model with explanations, participants require the baseline model to have higher accuracy and by a greater margin in higher-risk settings} In the final part of our studies, we asked the participants for the minimum accuracy of a baseline model that they would require in order to prefer using it over a model with explanations for its predictions.
-Across all studies, participants require the baseline model to have a higher accuracy than the evaluated model and by a greater margin for higher-risk settings.
-See~\cref{fig:tradeoff} for full results and supp. mat. for the participants' self-described reasons.

-\smallsec{Participants' self-rated level of model understanding decreases after they see their task performance} We asked the participants to self-rate their level of model understanding three times.
-The average ratings are 3.8 $\pm$ 0.9 after the method explanation, 3.8 $\pm$ 0.9 after the task, and 3.6 $\pm$ 1.0 after seeing their task performance, which all lie between the fair (3) and good (4) ratings.
-Interestingly, the rating tends to \emph{decrease} after the participants see their task performance ($p=0.006$).
-This trend suggests that participants find their performance to be lower than what they expected, which in turn leads them to lower their reported level of understanding.
-Full results can be found in supp. mat.
+To complement the objective evaluation tasks, we asked participants to self-rate their level of method understanding three times.
+The average ratings are $3.7 \pm 0.9$ after the method explanation, $3.8 \pm 0.9$ after the task, and $3.5 \pm 1.0$ after seeing their task performance, which all lie between the fair (3) and good (4) ratings.
+Interestingly, the rating tends to \emph{decrease} after participants see their task performance ($p<0.05$).
+Several participants indicated that their performance was lower than what they expected, whereas no one suggested the opposite, suggesting that participants might have been disappointed in their task performance, which in turn led them to lower their self-rated level of method understanding.